deanishe/alfred-sublime-text/README.md

 - `.st config` — Show the current settings
     - `Workflow Is Up To Date` / `Workflow Update Available` — Install update or check for update
     - `Rescan Projects` — Reload list of projects
-    - `Edit Config File` — Open workflow's config file in Sublime Text
+    - `Edit Config File` — Open workflow's configuration file
+    - `Editor: Sublime Text` / `Editor: VS Code` — Which editor is selected
+    - `Action Project File` — Whether copying/actioning a search result should use the path of the project file instead of that of the first project directory
     - `View Help File` — Open README in your browser
     - `Report Issue` — Open GitHub issue tracker in your browser
     - `Visit Forum Thread` — Open workflow's thread on [alfredforum.com][forum]